keu/docs/astro/kubernetespodoperator.md

 Once Astronomer has added the Kubernetes secret to your Cluster, you will be notified and provided with the name of the secret.

-From here, you can run images from your private registry by importing `models` from `kubernetes.client` and specifying `image_pull_secrets` in your KubernetesPodOperator instantiation:
+From here, you can run images from your private registry by importing `models` from `kubernetes.client` and configuring `image_pull_secrets` in your KubernetesPodOperator instantiation:

 ```python {1,6}
 from kubernetes.client import models as k8s